Convex co-compact actions of relatively hyperbolic groups: Proof of Theorem

 Further each $\Stab_{\Lambda}(S_i)$ is virtually Abelian of rank at least two. \end{enumerate} \end{theorem}

 For the rest of the section, fix a naive convex co-compact triple $(\Omega, \Cc, \Lambda)$ with coarsely isolated simplices.
-Then fix a strongly isolated, coarsely complete, and $\Lambda$-invariant family $\Sc$ of maximal properly embedded simplices in $\Cc$.
+Then fix a strongly isolated, coarsely complete, and $\Lambda$-invariant family $\Sc$ of maximal properly embedded simplices in $\Cc$ of dimension at least two.
 By Proposition~\ref{prop:HK_section_3_1}, $\Lambda$ has finitely many orbits in $\Sc$ and for each $S \in \Sc$, the group $\Stab_{\Lambda}(S)$ is virtually Abelian of rank at least two.
 Finally, fix orbit representatives $S_1, \dots, S_m$ of the $\Lambda$ action on $\Sc$.

 By Proposition~\ref{prop:HK_section_3_1} again, if $S \in \Sc$, then $\Stab_{\Lambda}(S)$ acts co-compactly on $S$.
 Thus, by Theorem~\ref{thm:rh_quasi_isometry_inv}, $(\Cc,\hil)$ is relatively hyperbolic with respect to $\Sc$ if and only if $\Lambda$ is relatively hyperbolic relative to $\{\Stab_{\Lambda}(S_1), \dots, \Stab_{\Lambda}(S_m)\}$.